Learning to be Fair: A Consequentialist Approach to Equitable Decision-Making: Related Work

-One particularly challenging aspect of our setting is handling budget constraints (e.g., we may only be able to provide rideshare assistance to a limited number of clients).
+One particularly challenging aspect of our setting is handling budget constraints (e.g., we may only be able to provide transportation assistance to a limited number of clients).
 Recent work has proposed methods for learning decision policies with fairness or safety constraints through reinforcement learning~\citep{thomas2019preventing} and contextual bandit algorithms~\citep{metevier2019offline}, given access to a batch of prior data.
 That work, however, neither addresses learning with budget constraints nor handles the exploration-exploitation trade-off required for online learning.
-The challenge of budget constraints has been considered in a more general form of knapsack constraints in bandit settings. \citet[Ch.
-10]{slivkins2019introduction} provides a recent review of such work, focusing on the primary literature, which has considered the (non-contextual) multi-armed bandit setting.
+A related study~\citep{patil2021achieving} on online multi-armed bandits considered minimizing regret while ensuring that each arm is played a minimal number of times, but did not consider context-specific decision policies and fairness in resource allocations or budget constraints, as we do here.
+Budget constraints have been considered in a more general form of knapsack constraints in bandit settings. \citet[Ch.
+10]{slivkins2019introduction} provides a review of such work, focusing on the primary literature, which has considered the (non-contextual) multi-armed bandit setting.
 Earlier work on contextual multi-armed bandits with knapsacks~\citep{badanidiyuru2014resourceful, agrawal2016efficient} provided regret bounds but lacked computationally efficient implementations. \citet{agrawal2016near} later proved regret guarantees for linear contextual bandit with knapsacks. \citet{wu2015algorithms} provide a computationally tractable, approximate linear programming method for online learning for contextual bandits with budget constraints.
 They do not consider multi-objective optimization, and their analysis and experiments do not address continuous or large state spaces, which make their work less applicable for equitable decision making in many settings of interest.